Notes: the picanha steak,

 Get your barbecue up to temperature: you want good grey ash

-for this, no flames, so leave yourself several an hour for
+for this, no flames, so leave yourself several hours for this

 Mix the rub ingredients together; this will make more than